Walter Kaaden

-In 1953, the IFA asked Kaaden to take over the management of the racing department from Kurt Kampf after the IFA 125cc racers had been outclassed by Bernhard Petruschke riding the private ZPH (Zimmermann-Petruschke-Henkel) machine whenever they had met the previous year.
+Similarly, the independent East German engineer Daniel Zimmermann (born 1902), heavily modified a pre-war DKW RT-125 to create his radical ZPH engine.
+Zimmermann added a rotary disc valve that allowed asymmetric port timing with a longer duration inlet phase.
+Zimmermann built a new crankshaft providing 'square' bore and stroke dimensions (54mm x 54mm) and used stuffing rings to boost the primary compression ratio.
+Using the power of the ZPH (Zimmermann-Petruschke-Henkel) engine to contest the 1952 GDR 125cc Championship, Zimmermann's team riders, veteran Bernhard Petruschke and novice Diethart Henkel, frequently beat the riders of the government-backed IFA factory team then being managed by Kurt Kämpf.

-The independent engineer Daniel Zimmermann (born 1902) also based his ZPH engine on the pre-war DKW RT-125.
-Zimmermann heavily modified the engine by adding a disc valve that allowed asymmetric port timing with a longer duration inlet phase.
-Zimmermann also used a new crankshaft providing 'square' bore and stroke dimensions (54mm x 54mm) and used stuffing rings to boost the primary compression ratio.
-However, the East German government didn't like the competition between the two East Germans and persuaded Zimmermann to reveal his engine's secrets to Kaaden.
-The result was the 1953 IFA racer that featured a rotary disc valve - as per Zimmermann.
+The East German government didn't like to see its sponsored IFA team riders beaten by privateer team riders and at the end of 1952, began 'leaning' heavily on Zimmermann to reveal his engine's secrets to IFA.
+By February 1953, Zimmermann was finally persuaded and by March 1953, Kurt Kämpf had been moved sideways within IFA to make way for his successor, Walter Kaaden.
+The results of Kaaden's arrival as IFA's racing manager and a ZPH engine to copy, was the 1953 IFA factory racer featuring a rotary disc valve and many other ZPH features.
 This two stroke 125cc racing engine was producing 13 bhp, more than 100 bhp/litre.
 This engine was further developed to produce 25 bhp at 10,800rev/min.

 In 1955, Kaaden turned his attention to the expansion chambers invented by Erich Wolf (the DKW designer) that had first appeared on DKW's 1951 racers.
-Kurt Kampf had copied and fitted replicas of Wolf's design to the 1952 IFA racers.
+Kurt Kämpf had copied and fitted replicas of Wolf's design to the 1952 IFA racers.
 Working with extremely limited resources, in 1955, Kaaden developed the expansion chamber idea using an oscilloscope to examine the resonance in the exhaust system.
 From this he devised profiles to maximise the engine's efficiency.